-Light bulbs and batteries cannot be recycled which makes it all the more important that we do not let them pile up in a toxic landfill site.
+Light bulbs and batteries can’t be recycled, which makes it all the more important that we do not let them pile up in a toxic landfill site.
 There are a variety of other initiatives and drop off points for both light bulbs and batteries that are not as well known.
-A great place to start when looking for a drop off site close to you is the website of the E-waste Association of South Africa (Ewasa).
-They have multiple collection sites of, amongst a multitude of other things, your used light bulbs and batteries.
+A drop off site close to you can be found at the E-waste Association of South Africa.
+They have multiple collection sites of, among a multitude of other things, your used light bulbs and batteries.

 Perhaps on this point it is vital to consider that ‘prevention is indeed better than cure’ and that taking measures to prevent exposure to mercury can indeed be prevented by using LED lights rather than CFL lighting.
 LED is an acronym for ‘Light Emitting Diodes’, solid light bulbs which are extremely energy-efficient.
 Until recently LED’s were limited to single-bulb use in applications such as instrument panels and electronics, but manufacturers have expanded the application of LED’s as they now have standard bases which fit common household light fixtures.
 LED’s are indeed the next generation in home lighting.
 But why are they a better alternative to CFL lighting?

 LED’s last up to ten times longer than compact fluorescent lights, far longer than typical incandescent lights, and since LED’s do not have a filament, they are not damaged under circumstances when a regular incandescent bulb would be broken.
 They use approximately a third of the electricity used by regular incandescent light bulbs and as a result they do not build up heat, which in summer, lowers the need for air conditioning.
 Because LED’s have such a long life, they are more cost-effective than incandescent light bulbs.
 Also, they contain no mercury, but it is still vital to dispose of them correctly.
-To read more about the differences between as well as benefits of both LED’s and CFL’s, visit the Eartheasy website for a complete list of definitions and pictures.
+There are several differences between LED’s and CFL’s.
+Visit Eartheasy for a complete list of definitions and pictures.